stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-w22.md

 Take detailed notes on each course text.
 Your aim here should be to reduce the entire argument to its bare essentials using paraphrase, summary, and selective quotation.
 Carefully document page numbers during this activity.
 Interrogate the text by asking questions, raising objections, and noting observations.
 Connect and compare the reading to others we have read.
 Link to any outside research you perform and define unfamiliar terms or words.
 At the end of this process, you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged as you read.
 If the text is a film, take detailed notes on elements of the film that seem significant.
 Don't forget to note the timestamp.

 {{< hint note >}}
-[<i class="fas fa-circle"></i>]() For more detailed information on the creation and purpose of these notes, read the chapter entitled [“Annotation and Critical Reading”](/resources/open-handbook/chapter-1/) in the *Open Handbook*.
+[<i class="fas fa-star-of-life"></i>]() For more detailed information on the creation and purpose of these notes, read the chapter entitled [“Annotation and Critical Reading”](/resources/open-handbook/chapter-1/) in the *Open Handbook*.
 {{< /hint >}}

 ### 7. End-of-Week Journal Reflection

 Compose a weekly reflective "blog" post on your [Author Page](/courses/writing-3/wr3-syllabus/#4-author-page) that details your efforts that week to further your research project.
-At the beginning, these posts will likely be searching, inarticulate musings as you think out loud about something you'd like to research.
+At the beginning, these posts will likely be searching, inarticulate musings as you think through possible ideas for a research project.
 However, as your research intensifies and comes into focus, these posts should begin to include the steps that you took that week to further the project in some way.
 What kind of research problems or difficulties did you encounter?
 What sources did you locate?
 How is the project evolving as you read and think more deeply on your subject?
 In essence, I would like you to blog your experiences as a novice researcher engaged in your first big research project.
 Significantly: the things you say in your posts will help me, the teaching assistant, and your colleagues assist you with your project.

 ---